-- A report from the Massachusetts Institute of Technology (MIT) on the regime options. - A summary of earlier reports prepared by CRU and RMG Consulting relating to a Comparative Analysis of the Financial Aspects of Seabed Mining and Land-based Mining. - The 2020 Study of the Potential Impact of Polymetallic Nodules Production from the Area on the Economies of Developing Land-based Producers of those Metals which are Likely to be Most Seriously Affected. - Detailed submissions from the Africa Group.
+- A report from the Massachusetts Institute of Technology (MIT) on the regime options. - A summary of earlier reports prepared by CRU and RMG Consulting entitled Comparative Analysis of the Financial Aspects of Seabed Mining and Land-based Mining. - The 2020 Study of the Potential Impact of Polymetallic Nodules Production from the Area on the Economies of Developing Land-based Producers of those Metals which are Likely to be Most Seriously Affected. - Detailed submissions from the African Group.